HeisenBugDev/Euphoria-web/README.md

 # Euphoria [![Build Status](https://travis-ci.org/HeisenBugDev/Euphoria-web.png?branch=master)](https://travis-ci.org/HeisenBugDev/Euphoria-web)[![Coverage Status](https://coveralls.io/repos/HeisenBugDev/Euphoria-web/badge.png)](https://coveralls.io/r/HeisenBugDev/Euphoria-web)[![Code Climate](https://codeclimate.com/github/HeisenBugDev/Euphoria-web.png)](https://codeclimate.com/github/HeisenBugDev/Euphoria-web)[![Dependency Status](https://gemnasium.com/HeisenBugDev/Euphoria-web.png)](https://gemnasium.com/HeisenBugDev/Euphoria-web)

+__Currently this project has been put on hold until we can find some more developers.
+This is a big task and we won't be able to get it done without more help.
+If you are interested, please tell us.__

 Euphoria Gaming is a game network that is planned to soon launch.
 It is different in that it tracks your achievements and what you do across multiple games and then sends that data to the website where you can then purchase items for use on any of the games with the points you earned by doing stuff on the servers!

 ## Helping